shbakram/shbakram.github.io/index.md

 ## Teaching

 I teach the following courses at ANU.
-I designed all three from scratch.
 The computer microarchitecture course is an advanced (graduate level) course.
 COMP2310 is ANU's systems programming course. <br>